rchanou/rchanou.github.io/cost-based-management.md

 - Each function table's non-verified records are automatically capped and pruned
 - Mocks can automatically be generated from input/output tables for "unreliable" functions like API calls
 - Generating documentative tests for third-party APIs naturally emerges from simply notating cost-based types for endpoints and using them
+- Tests can be "ejected" to standard code-based tests

 There are certainly edge cases to consider around how to handle special types of data or code changes, but those are hardly showstoppers.
 I feel this tool could significantly improve developer quality-of-life, by reducing cognitive load and repetitive drudgework.
 In turn, this would increase programming productivity and software robustness.